Lonnie Walker IV

-Lonnie Walker IV (born December 14, 1998) is an American professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA).
-He played high school basketball for Reading Senior High School in Reading, Pennsylvania.
-He signed a letter of intent to continue his academic and athletic career at the University of Miami.
-In January 2017, Walker was selected as a McDonald's All-American.
+Lonnie Walker IV (born December 14, 1998) is an American professional basketball player for Maccabi Tel Aviv of the Israeli Ligat HaAl and the EuroLeague.
+In high school, he was named Mr. Pennsylvania Basketball and earned McDonald's All-American honors.
+Walker played college basketball for the Miami Hurricanes.

-High school career
+After being named to the all-freshman team in the Atlantic Coast Conference (ACC), he was selected in the first round of the 2018 NBA draft by the San Antonio Spurs with the 18th overall pick.
+He played four seasons with the Spurs before signing with the Los Angeles Lakers.
+He has also played for the Brooklyn Nets and the Philadelphia 76ers.

+Early life

-Walker attended Reading Senior High School in Reading, Pennsylvania.
+Walker was born December 14, 1998, in Reading, Pennsylvania.
+He attended Reading Senior High School in Reading.
 Walker made his varsity basketball debut as a freshman and played 27 games averaging eight points per game, and later as a sophomore he averaged 16.9 points per game in a short season due to injury.
 In 29 games, as a junior, he averaged 17.1 points per game.

-During his senior year, he averaged a career best 18.4 points per game and surpassed Reading High grad and former NBA player Donyell Marshall's school record in points by finishing with 1,828 total points scored.
-On March 25, 2017, Walker led Reading Senior High School to their first state championship in the program's 117-year history in a 64-60 win over the Pine-Richland Rams.
+During his senior year, Walker was named a McDonald's All-American and voted Mr. Pennsylvania Basketball.
+He averaged a career best 18.4 points per game and surpassed Reading High grad and former NBA player Donyell Marshall's school record in points by finishing with 1,828 total points scored.
+On March 25, 2017, Walker led Reading Senior High School to their first state championship in the program's 117-year history in a 64–60 win over the Pine-Richland Rams.
 Walker finished the game with 22 points, eight rebounds, four steals, and three assists.

 During the season, Walker signed with the Miami Hurricanes, passing on other scholarship offers from Villanova, Kentucky, Syracuse, and Arizona.

 College career

 Walker made his collegiate debut with the Miami Hurricanes on November 10, 2017, recording 10 points and a season-high five assists coming off the bench in a 77–45 blowout win over Gardner-Webb University.
 He created new highs of 12 points and 5 rebounds on December 2 in an 80–52 blowout win against Princeton University before recording season-highs of 26 points and 7 rebounds during his first collegiate start three days later in a 69–54 win over Boston University.
 Against Louisville, he scored a game-high 25 points including an acrobatic layup in traffic to force overtime.
-In a game against Boston College, he hit a 3-pointer with two seconds remaining to win 79-78.
-Walker finished the season averaging 11.5 points per game and was named to the Atlantic Coast Conference (ACC) All-freshman team.
+In a game against Boston College, he hit a 3-pointer with two seconds remaining to win 79–78.
+Walker finished the season averaging 11.5 points per game and was named to the ACC all-freshman team.

 After his sole season with Miami concluded, Walker declared for the 2018 NBA draft.